Anjok07/ultimatevocalremovergui/README.md

 - Please Note:
     - This installer is intended for those running Windows 10 or higher.
     - Application functionality for systems running Windows 7 or lower is not guaranteed.
-    - Application functionality for Intel Pentium & Celeron CPUs systems is not guaranteed.
+    - Application functionality for Intel Pentium & Celeron CPU systems is not guaranteed.

 - Download the UVR installer via one of the following mirrors below:
     - [Main Download Link](https://download.multimedia.workers.dev/UVR_v5.2_setup.exe)